Reflexivity in teams: A measure and correlates

-Reflexivity -the extent to which teams reflect upon and modify their functioning- has been identified as a possible key factor in the effectiveness of work teams.
+Reflexivity - the extent to which teams reflect upon and modify their functioning - has been identified as a possible key factor in the effectiveness of work teams.
 The aim of the present study was to develop a questionnaire to measure (aspects of) reflexivity, with a focus on team reflection.
-The questionnaire was tested in two different samples, namely a first sample of 59 teams from fourteen different organizations (Study 1) and a confirmation sample of 59 school management teams (Study 2).
+The questionnaire was tested in two different samples, namely a first sample of 59 teams from 14 different organisations (Study 1) and a confirmation sample of 59 school management teams (Study 2).
 In both samples, two factors of reflection were identified.
-These were labeled evaluation/learning and discussing processes/principles.
+These were labeled evaluation/learning and discussing processes.
 Scale statistics showed good psychometric properties for the scales in both studies.
 We conclude that the scales form a parsimonious and valid instrument to assess reflexivity in teams.